10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Use tape to create words on paper; then have your child paint over in any way he or she wants!
 As the tape is gently removed, the words will be revealed!

-This has been a fun activity that both of my kids could do together, even when my son was only 18months years old and my daughter was 4 years old!
+This has been a fun activity that both of my kids could do together, even when they were little toddlers.
 They have used dot paint markers as well as regular washable paint!

 Tape up other activities with painter’s tape!